rstemmer/musicdb/docs/source/index.rst

 A list of these side projects can be found in the subsection `Other tools and Libraries`_.

 With *Python*, the interpreter itself and all python modules needed to run MusicDB are meant.
-A complete list of all dependencies can be found in ``musicdb-check.sh``.
+A complete list of all dependencies can be found in ``check.sh`` in the scripts directory.

 A documentation of the *Bash Scripts* an be found in the chapter :doc:`/usage/scripts`